aafarokh/WBB_NWK/README.md

 -0.374178

-and names is by the unique PIDxxxx_SIDxxxxx ID so that all the information about the signal and subject can be retrieved from the metadata file.
+and names it by the unique PIDxxxx_SIDxxxxx ID so that all the information about the signal and subject can be retrieved from the metadata file.
+The new file will be saved in the desired destination.